REGINA FAMATIGAN

 For the overthinkers, romantics, and women holding it together—until they aren’t

 Regina Famatigan (she/her) is a New York City based Asian American actress, singer, and storyteller.
 The daughter of Filipino immigrants, she grew up in the borderland of El Paso, Texas.
-Raised on Singin' in the Rain, Cinderella, and Hannah Montana, she was shaped by stories of movie magic, transformation, and the thrill of stepping into a bigger, brighter life—or even several.
+Raised on a steady stream of Cinderella, Singin' in the Rain, and Hannah Montana, she dreamed of stepping into a bigger, brighter life—or even several.
 Long before she understood acting as a career, she was staging full blown productions (complete with costumes, props, and living room set recreations) for her stuffed animals.

 Now a leading character actress, Regina is often cast as the overthinker, the romantic, or the woman trying (and sometimes failing) to hold it all together.
-She gravitates toward characters who are earnest, quick-witted, and emotionally complex—whether that’s a sincere young woman getting her heart broken, a quirky mind spiraling in real time, or someone a little harder to love but impossible to ignore.
-She brings offbeat humor, precision with language, and emotional transparency to work that spans classical theater and genre-driven storytelling.
+She gravitates toward characters who are earnest, quick-witted, and emotionally complex.
+She brings quirky humor, emotional depth, and a touch of chaos to work that spans from classical theater to genre-driven storytelling.

 On stage, Regina has performed Off-Broadway at venues including Ars Nova and The Players Theatre, where she originated a role in the Dungeons and Dragons musical Here There Be Dragons.
 She has also performed Off-Off Broadway and across New York City in a wide range of spaces—from black box theaters to parks and late-night cabaret venues—where she’s developed a particular fondness for new work, originating roles, and building stories from the ground up with fellow artists.

-Off-camera, she can usually be found watching long-form socio-political video essays, working along the New York seaport, or sending voice memos to her loved ones that rarely clock in under ten minutes.
+Off-camera, she can usually be found watching socio-political commentary videos, working along the New York seaport, or sending voice memos to her loved ones that rarely clock in under ten minutes.

-She remains drawn to stories that ask people to be both thoughtful and human—whether that means navigating love, losing control, or, occasionally, saving the world.
+She remains drawn to stories that ask people to be thoughtful, flawed, full humans—whether that means falling in love, losing control, or, occasionally, saving the world.